ThunwaratK/hotel_business_owner-s_dilemma_DA/README.md

 | Rate Code | dim_rate_codes.rate_name (join via rate_code_id) | Rate plan category. | Rack Rate, Promotional Rate, Corporate Rate, Net Rate |
 | Segment | Derived from rate_name and channel_id | Booking segment based on promo and OTA presence. | Promo + OTA, Promo Only, OTA Only, Other |

+## Insight
+- Direct Website and Wholesale have higher Net ADR because there is no commission from OTAs.
+- Booking.com and Expedia have high ADR, but after deducting commission, they result in the lowest Net ADR.
+- Although Direct Website has no commission, it incurs marketing spend, which increases the cost of acquisition and reduces net profit.
+- Wholesale, despite having the lowest gross revenue, has the highest net revenue because there are no commission and marketing costs.
+- Promotions on OTA channels slightly reduce commission costs, but they lower Net ADR even more, resulting in lower net revenue per room compared to OTA-only channels.

 ## Recommendations
 - Find more wholesale partners to increase stays from that channel and reduce reliance on OTA channels.
 - Create a plan to convert OTA guests to book directly, for example: at check-in, offer a next-stay discount valid only for direct website bookings.